-The Advantages And Disadvantages of Facebook Shops Vs. Amazon
+The Advantages and Disadvantages of Facebook Shops vs. Amazon

 Right now more than ever, people are relying on social connectivity for basic human needs.
 They want reassurance of the safety and security of friends and family members.
 But they also want a personal connection to their favorite brands.

 Consumers want reassurance as much as they want the convenience of online shopping.
-And during a time of crisis which is likely to boost online sales, that reassurance is fundamental to the customer experience as a whole.
+And during a time of crisis which has boosted online sales, that reassurance was fundamental to the customer experience as a whole.